k8ssandra/k8ssandra/docs/content/en/docs/topics/accessing-services/monitoring/_index.md

 ### What can I do in Prometheus?

-* Validate serves being scraped
+* Validate servers being scraped
 * Confirm metrics collection

 ## Next